 You can click the "split" button in the view title to show each series on its own chart, and there's also a button to quickly take a profile of the running program.

 You can further configure the realtime performance view with the following user settings:

 debug.flameGraph.realtimePollInterval: How often (in seconds) to refresh statistics from the runtime.

 debug.flameGraph.realtimeViewDuration: How much time (in seconds) should be kept in the graph.

-debug.flameGraph.realtimeEasing: Whether easing is enable on the realtime graph.
+debug.flameGraph.realtimeEasing: Whether easing is enabled on the realtime graph.

 Flame Chart View

 You can open a

 .cpuprofile file (such as one taken by clicking the "profile" button in the realtime performance view), then click the 🔥 button in the upper right to open a flame chart view.